truonghuu/drlnd_continuous_control/Report.md

 #### Exploration

 As in other reinforcement learning algorithms, the agent trained with DDPG also explores the environment by selecting random actions rather than always using the best action it has learned.
 For discrete action spaces, exploration is done using epsilon-greedy that probabilistically selects a random action.
 For continuous action spaces, exploration is done by adding noise to the action itself.
 The original DDPG algorithm uses Ornstein-Uhlenbeck Process to add noise to the action.
 We keep using this approach in this project.
 Nevertheless, recent literature (see the references [1,2]) stated that this can also be done by using a Gaussian process.
-We have additionally implemented this approach in `agent.py` as an experiment option.
+We have additionally implemented this approach in `agent.py` as an experimental option.

 #### Actor and Critic Networks